10 Seeds to Sow for Early Spring Harvests

 Rainbow Chard: This bright chard mix satisfies everyone's end-of-the-rainbow wishes, with succulent leaves in shades of red, yellow, orange, and cream.
 Grow this chard and you'll see: a good garden is more valuable than a pot of gold.
 Sow: Direct sow beginning 2-3 weeks before last frost, or start indoors 3 weeks earlier and transplant.
 Grow: One sowing will provide harvestable greens all season, though it's smart to do a mid-summer sowing in case disease pops up.
 Sowing monthly in succession would provide a steady crop of the most tender, young leaves.
 Like all plants harvested for their leaves, chard appreciates fertile soil.

-Sow Indoors Early Starter Set Seeds: Don’t know how to choose?
-Then grow your spring garden with our seed set, which includes our favorite hardy crops that thrive when started early under protection: Chives, Vates Blue Curled Kale, Early Jersey Wakefield Cabbage, Champion Collards, Blau Gruner Leek, and Rainbow Chard.
+Six Seeds to Sow Early Outdoors: Don’t know how to choose?
+Then grow your spring garden with these six hardy crops that thrive when started early outdoors under protection: Chives, Vates Blue Curled Kale, Early Jersey Wakefield Cabbage, Champion Collards, Blau Gruner Leek, and Rainbow Chard.

 What will you sow first?